scicloj/noj/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/org.scicloj/noj.svg)](https://clojars.org/org.scicloj/noj)

 ## Status

-Alpha-stage.
+Some parts are stable.

-Some parts are stabilizing and will be documented better soon.
+Some parts are still stabilizing, and are marked as experimental in the docs.

 ## Usage
 [Docs](https://scicloj.github.io/noj/)